 In Great Britain and Canada, November 11 is known as Remembrance Day.
-Poppies are the best known symbol of Remembrance Day and were adopted as a symbol of remembrance from the poem "In Flanders Fields", penned by Lieutenant Colonel John McCrae in May 1915 after he lost a friend in the Battle of Ypres.
+Poppies are the best known symbol of Remembrance Day and were adopted as a symbol of remembrance from the poem "In Flanders Fields", opens a new window, penned by Lieutenant Colonel John McCrae in May 1915 after he lost a friend in the Battle of Ypres.
 Beautiful bright red Flanders poppies flourished across the scarred battlefields of muck and destruction during the war and after.

 Looking for World War I fiction?
-We've got you covered with a mix of classic and contemporary novels that focus on both the war and the homefront experiences.
+We've got you covered with a mix of classic and contemporary novels that focus on both the war and homefront experiences.